Spirits keep the living on their toes!

 Spirit of a Veteran

-His apparition can sometimes be seen out of the corner of the eye, sitting at the very end of the bar.
+His apparition is sometimes seen out of the corner of the eye, sitting at the very end of the bar.

 He loves the juke box.
 He turns up the volume of the songs that he likes, and turns down the volume on the ones he doesn’t like.
 The staff leave money for him so he can play the juke box.

-A mentally Ill female spirit haunts area around and in Room 242.
+A mentally Ill female spirit haunts the area around and in Room 242

 A cold spot is felt right outside the door, and a dark shadow has been seen.